Tangent128/webmetro/README.md

 `webmetro relay localhost:8080`

-At this point you can open http://localhost:8080/live in a web browser.
+At this point you can open http://localhost:8080/live/main in a web browser.
+(Or replace "main" with any stream name you like)

 Next, a source client will need to `POST` or `PUT` a stream to that URL; a static file can be uploaded with the `send` subcommand:

-`webmetro send --throttle http://localhost:8080/live < file.webm`
+`webmetro send --throttle http://localhost:8080/live/main < file.webm`

 You can even glue together multiple files, provided they share the same codecs and track order:

-`cat 1.webm 2.webm 3.webm | webmetro send --throttle http://localhost:8080/live`
+`cat 1.webm 2.webm 3.webm | webmetro send --throttle http://localhost:8080/live/main`

 You can use ffmpeg to transcode a non-WebM file or access a media device:

-`ffmpeg -i file.mp4 -deadline realtime -threads 4 -vb 700k -vcodec libvpx -f webm -live 1 - | webmetro send --throttle http://localhost:8080/live`
+`ffmpeg -i file.mp4 -deadline realtime -threads 4 -vb 700k -vcodec libvpx -f webm -live 1 - | webmetro send --throttle http://localhost:8080/live/main`

 (if the source is itself a live stream, you can leave off the `--throttle` flag)